4j4yk/ipfs/README.md

 ![init repo](./imgs/initrepo.png)

-> ipfs init will initilize the repository similar to `git init`.
+> ipfs init will initialize the repository similar to `git init`.
 This generates an RSA keypair and peer identity hash ! files with this peer can be seen using cat cmd

 ```bash
 ipfs cat ipfs/hash/name